ericskim/redax/readme.md

   - Fix issues with unnecessary blocking with position modules dependencies on angle.
   - Iterator for shifted but bounded space.
 - Make a variable = name + types object
+- Controlled predecessor with multiple time scale models and control inputs.
 - Different iterators of input space
   - Iterators for the $2^{N-1}$ reduced grid traversal
 - Rewrite continuous cover grid to have an overlap parameter